camaraproject/Commonalities/documentation/API-design-guidelines.md

 This API requires the API consumer to identify a [ device | phone number ](*) as the subject of the API as follows:
 - When the API is invoked using a two-legged access token, the subject will be identified from the optional [`device` object | `phoneNumber` field](*), which therefore MUST be provided.
-- When a three-legged access token is used however, this optional identifer MUST NOT be provided, as the subject will be uniquely identified from the access token.
+- When a three-legged access token is used however, this optional identifier MUST NOT be provided, as the subject will be uniquely identified from the access token.

 This approach simplifies API usage for API consumers using a three-legged access token to invoke the API by relying on the information that is associated with the access token and was identified during the authentication process.